auspham/SeptNotes/W9-lec9a.md

 #### Extract subclass

-If a class has features that are used only in some instances create a subclass for the subset of features.
+If a class has features that are used only in some instances, create a subclass for the subset of features.

 ![1571144128255](W9-lec9.assets/1571144128255.png)